aziz0220/FoodWagen/README.md

-# 🍔 FoodWagen - Meal Discovery ApplicationThis is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+# 🍔 FoodWagen - Meal Discovery App.

 A modern, pixel-perfect meal discovery web application built with Next.js 16, TypeScript, and custom CSS.
 Browse, create, edit, and delete meals from various restaurants with a beautiful, responsive UI.## Getting Started